tttapa/py-build-cmake/docs/Config.md

 | `install_args` | Extra arguments passed to the install step.<br/>For example: `install_args = ["--strip"]` | list | `[]` |
 | `install_components` | List of components to install, the install step is executed once for each component, with the option --component &lt;?&gt;.<br/>Use an empty string to specify the default component. | list | `['']` |
 | `env` | Environment variables to set when running CMake. | dict | `{}` |

 ## stubgen
+If specified, mypy&#x27;s stubgen utility will be used to generate typed stubs for the Python files in the package.

 | Option | Description | Type | Default |
 |--------|-------------|------|---------|
 | `packages` | List of packages to generate stubs for, passed to stubgen as -p &lt;?&gt;. | list | `none` |
 | `modules` | List of modules to generate stubs for, passed to stubgen as -m &lt;?&gt;. | list | `none` |
 | `files` | List of files to generate stubs for, passed to stubgen without any flags. | list | `none` |
 | `args` | List of extra arguments passed to stubgen. | list | `[]` |

 ## linux
+Override options for Linux.

 | Option | Description | Type | Default |
 |--------|-------------|------|---------|
 | `sdist` | Linux-specific sdist options.<br/>Inherits from: `/pyproject.toml/tool/py-build-cmake/sdist` |  | `none` |
 | `cmake` | Linux-specific CMake options.<br/>Inherits from: `/pyproject.toml/tool/py-build-cmake/cmake` |  | `none` |

 ## windows
+Override options for Windows.

 | Option | Description | Type | Default |
 |--------|-------------|------|---------|
 | `sdist` | Windows-specific sdist options.<br/>Inherits from: `/pyproject.toml/tool/py-build-cmake/sdist` |  | `none` |
 | `cmake` | Windows-specific CMake options.<br/>Inherits from: `/pyproject.toml/tool/py-build-cmake/cmake` |  | `none` |

 ## mac
+Override options for Mac.

 | Option | Description | Type | Default |
 |--------|-------------|------|---------|
 | `sdist` | Mac-specific sdist options.<br/>Inherits from: `/pyproject.toml/tool/py-build-cmake/sdist` |  | `none` |
 | `cmake` | Mac-specific CMake options.<br/>Inherits from: `/pyproject.toml/tool/py-build-cmake/cmake` |  | `none` |

 ## cross
+Causes py-build-cmake to cross-compile the project.

 | Option | Description | Type | Default |
 |--------|-------------|------|---------|
 | `implementation` | Identifier for the Python implementation.<br/>For example: `implementation = 'cp' # CPython` | string | `required` |